ken-rubin/TGv1000/README.md

 Then open a browser and navigate to: "localhost".
 You should see the main page of the application.
 Explore at your own risk/enjoyment.

+Debugging:

+To debug the server-side of the project, an additional command window must be opened after starting the server application above.
+The command: "node-inspector &", is run, and instructions should be followed thereafter, additionally, refer to the "node-inspector" help documents for further information.

+To debug the client-side, simply activate the chosen brower's debug facility while navigating the project site.
+Debugging proceeds normally for a web-site.
+Perhaps refer to the browser's debugging documentation for further information.

 Architecture:

 This sample amouts to an exploration of dynamic content injection and its structured resolution.